CrisMll/CrisMll/README.md

 <p align="center">Hi there!
-I'm Cris!! after working for over 15 years in a tax consultancy, I realized that I needed to change the course of my professional career.
+I'm Cris!!'ve been working for over 15 years in a tax consultancy, but I've always dreamed of studying something related to computer science, that is why after all this years I'm in my first year
-    Currently, I'm studying the first year of Web Application Development (DAW).
+of Web Application Development (DAW).
 At the moment, we are focusing on learning Java, MySQL, Linux/Unix and web development using HTML and CSS.
     In my free time, I enjoy practicing sports.
 <h4 align="center">📫 Contact Me</h4>